pace-neutrons/pace-developers/euphonic/horace_euphonic_interface/development/01_releases.md

 # euphonic_sqw_models Release Process

-## 1. Update min_requirements.txt and push the commit
+## 1. Update min_requirements.txt and CHANGELOG.rst and push the commit
 Update the euphonic line to be compatible with a specific Euphonic release, this should probably be the latest Euphonic release e.g.
 ```